vivid-planet/comet-brevo-module/.changeset/seven-icons-smash.md

 "@comet/brevo-api": patch
 ---

 Remove peerDependency for axios.
-It was defined incorrectly and does not have to be a peerDependency.
+Axios is not needed anymore.